amrutprabhu/amrutprabhu.github.io/data/blog/2020/spring-boot-boost-jpa-bulk-insert-performance-by-100x.md

 Initially, I was using the `@GeneratedValue` annotation with strategy i.e `GenerationType.IDENTITY` on my entity class.

-Hibernate has a disabled batch update with this strategy because it has to make a select call to get the id from the database to insert each row.
+Hibernate has a disabled batch updates with this strategy because it has to make a select call to get the id from the database to insert each row.
 You can read more about it [here](https://docs.jboss.org/hibernate/orm/4.3/manual/en-US/html/ch15.html).

 I changed the strategy to `SEQUENCE` and provided a sequence generator.